JoshNph/DataLemurSQL/README.md

 <details>
   <summary>Click to reveal the solution</summary>
 <pre><code>
-SELECT DISTINCT part
+SELECT part, assembly_step
 FROM parts_assembly
-WHERE finish_date IS NULL;
+WHERE finish_date IS NULL
+;
 </code></pre>
 </details>